Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 Multiple Blue Jays players didn’t make the trip to Toronto for training camp after one player tested positive for the coronavirus, according to an official familiar with the matter, who spoke on condition of anonymity because they were not authorized to speak publicly about it.
 Players who were in contact with the unnamed player will remain in Florida for further testing and take a charter later in the week if cleared.

-Two Nationals players were among the 31 to test positive during intake testing last week.
+Two Nationals players were among the 31 to test positive during intake screening last week.
 Manager Dave Martinez said Sunday some of the 60 Nationals players tested were still awaiting results.

 “We’ve hit some bumpy roads,” Martinez said.
 “But they’re doing the best they can.
 I know they are.
 They’re working on cleaning everything up.
 We’re in a very, very different situation.
 No one’s ever done this before.
 So I know they’re working out all the bugs.”